Don't Look Behind You: Plot

-April and her grandmother set out for Florida.
+April and her grandmother set out for Florida by car.
 On the way back, they suspect they are being followed.
 They arrive and find the house empty.
 April's parents, upon discovering her ruse, have left to look for her.
 Before they can return, Vamp shows up.
 He reveals to April that he tracked them to the hotel they were staying at before due to her letter to Steve.
 This helps her realize how much trouble her self-centeredness has caused her and her family.
-She manages to escape from the house, but is caught by Vamp.
-She hits him over the head with a tennis racket.
-The blow kills him.
-Later on, she, her family and grandmother are reunited, and they move on with their lives.
+Vamp also tells her that he obtained the family's current address by calling Larry, claiming to be from the FBI and looking for April's father, who is wanted for federal crimes and has taken his family into hiding.
+Larry willingly gave Vamp the information he was looking for.